 Dear Kobe,

+Thank you for being inspirational to me.
 I started loving the game from the first time I saw you play.

 From your jump shots to your dunks to your killer instincts.